CalebRizo/reasonml-koans/README.md

     src/koans/AboutAsserts.re: true should be true.

 This message is telling you that there is a problem in the `src/koans/AboutAsserts.re` Reason source file.
 Find the error message in the source file and change the code to make it work, then run `npm run koans` again to find the next error.
-Once you have fixed all errors, you will achieve Reason enlightenment.
+Once you have fixed all errors, you will achieve Reasonable enlightenment.

 ## Status